 What Is Compound Interest Explained Simply — A Beginner's Guide

 Compound interest is one of the most foundational concepts in personal finance.
-It is also one of the most underestimated, mostly because the effects play out on a timescale longer than most people are used to thinking about.
-Here is what compound interest actually is, why it works the way it does, and the practical implications on both sides of the ledger.
+It's also one of the most underestimated, mostly because the effects play out on a timescale longer than most people are used to thinking about.

 What is compound interest?

 Compound interest is interest calculated on both the original principal and on previously-earned interest.
-According to Investopedia, it is "the interest you earn on interest" — a deceptively simple definition that disguises the long-term consequences.
+According to Investopedia, it's "the interest you earn on interest" — a deceptively simple definition that disguises the long-term consequences.

-Each period (typically a year, but sometimes monthly, daily, or even continuously), the calculation goes:
+Each period (most often a year, but sometimes monthly, daily, or even continuously), the calculation goes:

 - Calculate interest on the current balance